-FILTER function allows to instantly filter the source data and get the result.
+Using the FILTER function in Google Sheets allows to instantly filter the source data to find specific information.

-What makes is so powerful is that it doesn’t need us to use any functionality (such as the filter options in Excel), and it updates automatically (as it’s a function).
+What makes it so powerful is that it doesn’t need us to use any complex functionality (such as the filter options in Excel), and it updates automatically (as it’s a function).

 Below is the syntax of FILTER function in Google Sheets.

 - range – this is the range of which you want the filtered data.

 - condition 1 – the condition based on which the data is filtered.

 - [condition2, …] – additional conditions based on which the data is filtered.